llikethat/ComfyUI-LoadImagesMultiPath/README.md

 ## Notes

-- Images from all directories are resized to match the dimensions of the first valid directory
+- **size_check option**: When enabled (default), images within each folder are resized to match the first image's dimensions.
+When disabled, all images must have identical dimensions.
+- **Per-folder resizing**: Each folder uses its own first image as the target size - folders can have different sizes from each other
+- **Cross-directory consistency**: All directories must output the same final image dimensions (use resize nodes in workflow if needed)
 - Empty directories or invalid paths are skipped automatically
 - The node processes directories in numerical order (1, 2, 3, etc.)
 - Supported image formats: PNG, JPG, JPEG, BMP, WEBP, and other common formats